Against a Penal Substitute:

 PenSubs say that if we don’t understand PSAT we should trust God instead.

-PSAT can’t be understood by any man, so we should all trust God instead.
+PSAT can’t be understood by any man (in that it cannot connect what’s not connectable), so we should all trust God instead.

 PSAT tolls God from removing sin.